YeoLab/repetitive-element-mapping/README.md

 - Between longer and shorter transcripts: keep the shorter one
 - If a read maps to two places on the same transcript, keep the first
 - Treat "rRNA extra hash" different.
 See: ```parse_bowtie2_output_realtime_includemultifamily.pl``` $rRNA_extra_hash
+    - This is different because the rRNA precusor transcript contains 18S, 28S, 5.8S transcripts which are treated as separate families.
 # Outputs:
 .parsed file: tabbed file containing 4 comment lines and 4 or 6 columns:
 - #READINFO (AllReads): total number of reads mapped